Divasatria100/Divasatria100/README.md

 # 👋 Hi, I’m Diva!

-Welcome to my GitHub profile!
-I’m a student at Politeknik Negeri Batam, majoring in Informatics Engineering with a focus on Software Engineering Technology.
-This repository is where I document my learning process, build small projects, and turn ideas into practical implementations.

-I’m interested in web and mobile development, and I enjoy exploring how code can be used to solve real-world problems.
-I’ve been working with Flutter for mobile development and exploring Linux as a development environment to strengthen my technical foundation.

-I like experimenting, learning from mistakes, and gradually improving how I write code making it cleaner, more efficient, and more meaningful.
-Every project here represents progress, and that’s what keeps me motivated to keep learning.
+I’m a Software Engineering Technology student at Politeknik Negeri Batam.
+I enjoy building software, experimenting with new technologies, and learning how different parts of a system work together.

+My main interest is software engineering, especially web and mobile development, system design, cloud computing, and DevOps.
+I’ve also been working with IoT and data processing through academic projects, which has given me the opportunity to explore software beyond traditional application development.

+Most of the projects here come from things I’ve built while studying, experimenting, or trying to understand something new.
+Some are small experiments, while others are larger projects built with a team.
+I see each repository as part of my learning process and a record of how my skills continue to grow.

+I’m still learning, still experimenting, and still figuring out what kind of engineer I want to become.
+For now, I’m enjoying the process of building things and learning along the way.

-If you’d like to connect or collaborate, feel free to reach out on **[LinkedIn](https://www.linkedin.com/in/diva-satria-18159430a/)**.
+If you’d like to connect or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/diva-satria-18159430a/).
-Let’s share ideas and maybe even build something impactful together!

-✨ *Keep learning, stay curious, and let your code tell your story.* ✨

 ---